dhh1128/sivanea.com/cordimancy/bonus-scene.md

 The butterfly fluttered away.

-“C’mon, girl,” whispered Oji, gesturing to a dinghy that nestled beneath a willow, a dozen paces down the bank.
-“We’ve got to hurry, if we’re going to get word to Toril before the soldiers float beyond reach.“ He ducked beneath some branches, twisting with fluid grace.
+"C’mon, girl," whispered Oji, gesturing to a dinghy that nestled beneath a willow, a dozen paces down the bank.
+"We’ve got to hurry, if we’re going to get word to Toril before the soldiers float beyond reach."
+He ducked beneath some branches, twisting with fluid grace.

 The dog picked her way after, sure-footed but somewhat less silent.
 Oji lifted her over the gunwale with a grunt, then crouched lightly aboard himself.
 He drew a knife from a sheath at his back, slashed a couple glyphs on the willow trunk, resheathed, and then tugged with his nimble fingers at the mooring knot.
 In moments they were pushing out from the shade, the hull scraping lightly across mud and rock.

 Oji lifted a paddle, carved swiftly, and flipped the prow toward the far shore.
 Hika whined faintly.

-“Hush,” Oji said.
-“Crossing before it’s fully dark is probably foolish.
+"Hush," Oji said.
+"Crossing before it’s fully dark is probably foolish.
 Gorumim’s off the ferry by now, I’m guessing, and his men are way downstream.
 With luck, nobody will notice us at all &mdash; or if they do, they’ll assume I’m just a boy.
 But it’s still risky to move in the open.
-The less attention we attract, the better.”
+The less attention we attract, the better."

 Hika whined again.
 Her eyes were fixed on the shallow bend, a couple bow shots downstream, where the Royal Guard and the osipi had brought the children to load them on barges.
 Eddies of muddy water still swirled around the depressions left by boots and keels.